DellESI/RackManager-Docs-Published/man_pages/How_To_Enable_PodManager_Support.md

 ---

 ## About
-This document explains the step-by-step process of enabling, as well as disabling, RackManager's support for successful communications with an implementation of the Rack Scale Design Pod Manager when using RackManager Toolkit version 1.1.x.
+This document explains the step-by-step process of enabling, as well as disabling, RackManager's support for successful communications with an implementation of the Rack Scale Design Pod Manager when using RackManager Toolkit version 1.1.x or 1.2.x.

-Because of some of the RackManager Toolkit 1.1.x default settings, communications from a Pod Manager implementation to the RackManager will fail.
+Because of some of the RackManager Toolkit default settings, communications from a Pod Manager implementation to the RackManager will fail.
 Thus, if the use of an integration of the RackManager with Pod Manager is desired, one must take extra steps to enable the support.

 ## Enabling